spree-contrib/spree_related_products/README.md

 Discounts
 ---------
 You can optionally specify a discount amount to be applied if a customer purchases both products.

-Note: In order for the coupon to be automatically applied, you must create a coupon of type: __RelatedProductDiscount__ and leave the __code__ value empty (blank codes are required for coupons to be automatically applied).
+Note: In order for the coupon to be automatically applied, you must create a promotion leaving the __code__ value empty, and adding an Action of type : __RelatedProductDiscount__  (blank codes are required for coupons to be automatically applied).

 Installation
 ------------